AlpacaTravel/graphql-docs/topics/icons/Managing profile icons/README.md

 - You'll need to know your profile ID
 - You'll need to work on obtaining your and SVG view box and path data

-## Understanding SVG view box and path data
+## Understanding SVG view box and silhouette path data

 When creating an icon, you need to provide two important pieces of information;
 the viewBox, and the path data.
 The icon will be described using this data.